 Because this is the backbone of what makes a novel belong in the sci-fi genre, you should spend a great deal of time in this area.

-Here are some questions to help you world build for sci-fi:
+Here are some questions to help you world build for sci-fi technology:

-- What is the level of technological development, how does this affect day to day living?
+- How does this affect day to day living?

 - What ones are used for entertainment?